-Through generous funding from the Helene Fuld Health Trust and other private endowments, the Connell School of Nursing is able to offer small partial tuition scholarships to the most qualified students who meet the criteria for the specific endowment scholarship.
-Students should contact MaryBeth Crowley in the graduate office for more information (marybeth.crowley@bc.edu).
+Through generous funding from private endowments, the Connell School of Nursing is able to offer small partial tuition scholarships to the most qualified students who meet the criteria for the specific endowment scholarship.
+Students should contact MaryBeth Crowley in the graduate office for more information.